 CRM is a privately owned company spun-off from Advanced Applied Physics Solutions Inc. (AAPS, now TRIUMF Innovations), a nationally designated Centre of Excellence for Commercialization and Research established at TRIUMF, Canada's national laboratory for particle and nuclear physics and accelerator-based science.
 CRM is based in Vancouver, BC, Canada.

 CRM’s initial proof-of-principle muon geotomography technology was developed by AAPS in collaboration with University of British Columbia (UBC) professor Douglas Bryman, UBC’s Geophysical Inversion Facility, the Geological Survey of Canada, and NVI-Breakwater Resources (now Nyrstar).

 CRM’s advanced second-generation muon detectors have been developed with the financial support of Western Economic Diversification Canada, proven in field trials, and are now being commercially deployed by CRM to help mining companies reduce the cost and increase the effectiveness of near-mine mineral exploration.
 Funded projects from mining companies (under non-disclosure agreements) have contributed significantly to advances in the application of muon tomography.

 CRM gratefully acknowledges the ongoing financial support of the National Research Council of Canada (NRC) and all those that we work with to deliver the benefits of this new geophysical technique.

-CRM is currently in the final Round 3 of the New Ventures BC competition.
+CRM was a top-10 finalist of the New Ventures BC competition, and received the BC Resource Industry prize package.
 Exciting times!
 CRM is also a finalist and graduate of the the Creative Destruction Lab program, and was selected as an Emerging Rocket (Clean Technology List) in the Ready to Rocket 2017 competition.